Northern California Coast 3

 The entire low-lying area from Ferndale to Eureka is in the tsunami danger zone.
 While the odds of a tsunami happening at any given time are very small, the long-term odds are 100% and the consequences would be devastating, so the warning signs are a good idea.

 Take Mattole Road south from Ferndale.
-This road is California's greatest secret!
+This is California's greatest secret road!

 Watch for the landslide areas along the coast.
 The bedrock here is the Jurassic Franciscan formation, made mostly of shale, mica-rich shale, and graywacke (gray sandstone).
 Add in frequent earthquakes and high winter rainfall, and you have a sure recipe for instability.